b166ar/Mac-Mini-Killer/README.md

 USB ports configured with [Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v1-8-1.254559/). it is a simpler way to configure USB than [RehabMan's custom SSDT](https://www.tonymacx86.com/threads/guide-creating-a-custom-ssdt-for-usbinjectall-kext.211311/).
 Especially for beginners.

-Hackintool generates two files: USBPorts.kext and SSDT-EC.aml.
+Hackintool generates 3 files: SSDT-EC.aml, SSDT-UIAC.aml, SSDT-USBX.aml.

-1. USBPorts.kext goes to /Library/Extensions/
+1. USBInjectAll.kext goes to /Library/Extensions/
-2. SSDT-EC.aml to  /EFI/ACPI/patched/
+2. SSDT-EC.aml, SSDT-UIAC.aml, SSDT-USBX.aml to /EFI/ACPI/patched/

 Be aware, that I made my config only for motherboards USB.
 It will not work with front USB on your case.
-If you use a front panel USB or connect anything to internal USB-port on the motherboard, you should make USBPorts.kext and SSDT-EC.aml by ourself.
+If you use a front panel USB or connect anything to internal USB-port on the motherboard, you should make all files by ourself.
+You cand find all instruction in Hackintool (USB tab).

 This method provides full USB power for my devices.
 I tried to charge my iPad Pro, and amperemeter shows that iPad now draws 1.6A.
 Before [it was 500 mAh max](https://www.tonymacx86.com/threads/success-b1s-mac-mini-killer-with-macos-mojave-i7-8700-gigabyte-z370n-rx560-16gb-ram.260337/page-36#post-1868201).
 No additional kexts and config needed.